MhmoudGit/MhmoudGit/README.md

 # I'm Mahmoud || Software Developer
 - specializing in backend and interested in Automation and AI
+- solid foundations in frontend as I spent one year doing frontend development before adding backend to my skill set
 - 📫 How to reach me mahmoud.a.a.y18@gmail.com

 <div>